 Prospecting is NOT marketing!

-We call our industry network marketing, but in actuality, what most network marketers are being taught is not marketing.
+We describe our industry as marketing through a network of people, but in actuality, what most marketers are being taught is not marketing.

 It's prospecting (i.e. sales), which is very different from marketing, which is a passive, mass-market approach.

 This is important because Facebook HATES cold prospecting.